5 Regular Expressions

 Defining the symbols (lexemes or tokens) that make up a language

-Regular expressions are common across many languages and tools, including sed, grep, awk, Perl, Python, and Ruby.
-They were popularized (and made fast) as a language feature in Perl and are based on elegant theoretical foundations that we will cover in a future lecture.
+Regular expressions are widely supported in modern programming languages and tools.
+They were popularized—and optimized for performance—as a language feature in Perl, and they are grounded in elegant theoretical foundations, which we will explore in a future lecture.

-RE: a pure OCaml regular expressions library that supports several formats (glob, posix, str…) In this lecture, we will use the posix format of the RE library
+RE: A pure OCaml regular expression library that supports multiple formats (glob, POSIX, Str, etc.).
+In this lecture, we will use the POSIX format of the RE library.

-Str: OCaml comes with the Str module.
-This module is not recommended because it is not particularly fast It does not support Unicode
+Str: The standard OCaml ‘Str‘ module.
+This module is generally **not recommended** because it is relatively slow and does **not support Unicode**.

 OCaml REPL